tardate/LittleArduinoProjects/PIC/GettingBlinky/README.md

     * Now uses `PIC-as` assembler instead of the old `MPASMWIN` - source files updated to the new syntax
     * Compiles perfectly on all platforms I've tested: macOS 15.7/ARM, Windows 11/Intel, Ubuntu 24.04/Intel
     * This is the last version to support the PICkit 3 programmer, however:
-        * I've been unable to get the PICkit 3 programmer to work for me correctly on macOS.
+        * It works fine on Windows and Ubuntu.
-        * But it works fine on Windows and Ubuntu.
+        * I needed to find a compatible USB C adapter to get the PICkit 3 programmer to work correctly on macOS.
         * See notes below for more details.
 * I have installed MPLAB X IDE v6.30, the latest release of the IDE product.
     * Compilation works fine.